On this page10 sections

 tool_memories (separate feature) | retentionDays from initVectorStorage | Boot-time sweep + on-access. |

-| Background sweep (opt-in) | Every backgroundCleanupIntervalMs ms | Periodic cleanup across all three tables.
+| Background sweep (opt-in) | Every backgroundCleanupIntervalMs ms | Periodic cleanup across all four tables.
 Off by default — set the option to enable for long-lived servers. |

 Practical implications: